The PETRA accelerator on the DESY site in Hamburg is now operating as the most brilliant storage ring based X-ray source worldwide.

 Figure 1 shows an aerial view of the almost 300 m long experimental hall that runs along one octant of the 2304 m long PETRA storage ring on the DESY site.
 The construction phase started in July 2007 and ended in June 2008.
 This event was celebrated by handing over the key for the experimental hall on the same day (Fig. 2).

 The construction of the PETRA III hall posed several challenging tasks, including the fabrication of the world’s longest single-slab concrete plate and the production of 99 sleeved concrete piles that reach 20 m deep into the earth to carry the outer shell of the experimental hall.
 These measures ensure a nearly vibration free experimental environment on the 7000 m2 large experimental floor that provides space for 14 beamlines and 30 experimental stations.
-Here, some of the most brilliant beams of hard X-rays world wide will be available with a brilliance exceeding 1021 ph/(s mm2 mrad2 0.1% BW).
+Here, some of the most brilliant beams of hard X-rays world wide are provided with a brilliance exceeding 1021 ph/(s mm2 mrad2 0.1% BW).

 The PETRA III project is the third reincarnation for the PETRA storage ring, which was built as an electron-positron collider in the 1980s and later became a pre-accelerator for the proton-electron collider HERA.
 The overall budget of the PETRA III project was €225 million, shared between the German Federal Government (90%) and the City of Hamburg (10%).

-The particle energy of the storage ring was chosen to be 6 GeV which is a compromise between achieving a small horizontal emittance and providing high photon flux in the energy range of 50–150 keV.
+The particle energy of the storage ring was chosen to be 6 GeV which is a compromise between achieving a small horizontal emittance and providing high photon flux in the energy range of 50eV–150keV.
 The beam current is initially limited to 100 mA, however, all components handling heat load or dealing with radiation safety have been designed for a current of at least 200 mA in order to leave room for further upgrades.

 The conversion of the PETRA machine into PETRA III comprised the complete rebuilding of one octant of the 2304 m long storage ring and the modernisation and refurbishment of the remaining seven octants.
 In this process all the accelerator components of the storage ring had to be removed from the tunnel, an operation that was achieved in only three months.
 Within one year more than 600 dipole, quadrupole and sextupole magnets were refurbished, most of them received new coils and were magnetically characterized.
 They were then reinstalled together with a new accelerator vacuum system, the last dipole having been back in place in May 2008.